Guidance

 Introduction to the quality-assured care learning service

-A new service is being developed to review the quality of individual courses and qualifications delivered by training providers.
+A new service has been launched to review the quality of individual courses and qualifications delivered by training providers.
 This will enable ASC providers to easily identify high-quality learning and development opportunities, and trust that courses and qualifications funded by the government will meet their needs.

 How the new quality-assured care learning service will impact the scope of the LDSS

-For the financial year 2024 to 2025, this quality assurance service will not affect the scope of the LDSS.
-ASC employers will be able to claim reimbursement for eligible courses and qualifications delivered by any training providers, provided that, in the case of qualifications, the qualification is awarded by an accredited awarding organisation, as set out in the ‘Eligible training courses and qualifications’ list published alongside this guidance.
+For the financial year 2024 to 2025, ASC employers can claim reimbursement for eligible courses and qualifications delivered by any training providers, provided that, in the case of qualifications, the qualification is awarded by an accredited awarding organisation (as set out in the ‘Eligible training courses and qualifications’ list published alongside this guidance).
 This applies regardless of the quality assurance status of the training provider.
+This approach may be subject to change in future - any changes will be clearly communicated in this guidance publication.

 Enquiries and further updates